Chain Bridge in Budapest with two stone lions at the entrance, under a purple sky.

 If you’re a foodie, this one’s for you.
 For those out there trying to collect tasty memories, take note: the Great Market Hall is the famous place where you can find lots of local specialties, like Paprika, sausages, goulash, cooking products, souvenirs and so on.
 You’ll get it all there, even though it’s not the cheapest – and many of those things can be found in other markets.

 As to the best restaurants in Budapest, there’s a few Hungarian ones we recommend: Rosenstein Vendéglő, Menza Étterem, Alma & Körte and VakVarjú are some of our favourites.
 And to beat the hot July, maybe a…refreshing fruit soup?
 Or go for local wines, like Tokaji or Fröccs.
-Below you’ll find a great wine tasting experience to try:

 Tips to visit Budapest in July